HITECHCRIME/HC_SG250/README.md

-don't call in all stay in fog and dust sayin' what you got on saying you bugger off i stay in the flame to run it off i say i'm never gonna right the wrong, right your wrong
+don't call in all stay in fog and dust sayin' what you got on saying you bugger off i stay in the flame to run it off i say i'm never right the wrong, right your wrong

 symbol
 it's a symbol i've given up